DePayFi/public-documentation/docs/payments/preparation.md

 To receive payments on any blockchain, you must have a wallet compatible with that particular blockchain.

 DePay supports **all types of wallets**, whether it's a **"Hot Wallet"**, **"Cold Wallet"**, **ledger**, **custodial wallet**, centralized **exchange wallet**, or a **multisignature wallet**.
-As long as you control the address or are the ultimate beneficiary, DePay streamlines the payment reception process for that address.
+DePay streamlines the payment reception process directly to your wallet.

 ## Pick blockchains